d3vboi/d3vboi/README.md

 <br>

 - A passionate Self-taught developer
-- Busy being a nerd in my free time
+- Busy being a nerd
-- Currently learning Web Development by Self
 - Open for suggestions or ideas

 <br><br>